-March 5th, 2024, 2:30-4:00pm:

-Agriscience Fair virtual office hours

-March 8th, 2024, by 6:00pm:

-Pre-qualifying applications are due in the AET portal.
+- March 7th, 2025, by 6:00 pm: Pre-qualifying application is due to the STATE in AET.
 This is denoted by the advisor submitting the application in the submission list via AET.

-March 19th, 2024:

-The top 4 finalists in each category/division will be posted to the Ohio FFA website.

-April 2nd - 4th, 2024:

-Virtual interviews held for finalists are from 11am to 3pm

-May 2nd, 2024, by 9:00am:

-Display boards must be in place at the Ohio State Fairgrounds, (Columbus, OH) in the Bricker Building for the FFA convention.

-May 3rd, 2024, between 4:30 and 5:30pm:

-Display boards must be picked up between 4:30pm and 5:30pm from the Bricker Building.
-All exhibits and display boards that are remaining after 5:30pm will be discarded.

-May 14th, 2024:

-Report critique will be in Columbus, Ohio, for projects moving on to the National FFA Agriscience Fair summer judging.
-All advisors of first-place projects are highly encouraged to attend.

-June 15th, 2023, at 4:00pm:

-All 1st place projects being sent to National FFA will send Jena Kemmerer the final version number of the application to be sent to National FFA.
+No applications will be accepted after this deadline. - March 18th, 2025: Top 4 finalists in each category/division will be posted to the Ohio FFA website. - o April 1st 3rd, 2025: Virtual interviews for finalists from 11 am to 3 pm. - May 1st, 2025, by 9:00 am: Display boards must be in place in the Bricker Building on the Ohio State Fairgrounds in Columbus, Ohio for state FFA convention. - May 2nd, 2025, 4:30: Display boards must be picked up between 4:30 pm & 5:30 pm from the Bricker Building.
+All exhibits remaining after 5:30 pm will be discarded. - May 13th, 2025: Report critique in Columbus, Ohio for projects moving on to the National FFA Agriscience Fair summer judging.
+All advisors of first place projects are highly encouraged to attend. - June 15th, 2025, at 4:00 pm (tentative): All 1st place projects being sent to National FFA will send Jena Kemmerer the final version number of the application to be sent to National FFA.
 NO EXCEPTIONS.